Laksh-Chawla/Next_Step/README.md

 ## 💡 What You’ll Find Here

-💼 Internship & job leads that aren't shared publicly
+💼 Internship & job leads that aren't shared publicly<br>
 🔗 High-quality resources to help you learn faster
 💬 Real conversations about ideas, careers, and growth 🤝 Collaborators and like-minded people who get it